 Hot Air Balloon Physics

-Hot air balloon physics is essentially the use of hot air to create buoyancy, which generates lift.
+The basic principle behind hot air balloon physics is the use of hot air to create buoyancy, which generates lift.
 A hot air balloon consists of a large bag, called an envelope, with a gondola or wicker basket suspended underneath.
 A burner (with power typically of several megawatts) sits in the basket and is used to heat the air inside the envelope through an opening.
 This heated air generates lift by way of a buoyant force.
 The figure below shows a typical burner.

 The hot air inside the envelope is less dense than the surrounding (cooler) air.
 This difference in density causes the hot air balloon to be lifted off the ground due to the buoyant force created by the surrounding air.
 The principle behind this lift is called Archimedes' principle, which states that any object (regardless of its shape) that is suspended in a fluid, is acted upon by an upward buoyant force equal to the weight of the fluid displaced by the object.
 So an object floating in water stays buoyant using the same principle as a hot air balloon.
 The figure below illustrates Archimedes' principle for an object completely submerged in a fluid (such as water, or air).